What is a Sound Spectrum?

 spectrum as a sound recipe: take this amount of that frequency,

-add this amount of that frequency etc until we have put together
+add this amount of that frequency etc until you have put together

 the whole, complicated sound.